-The care of students with disabilities or specific health conditions such as Diabetes, Epilepsy, or Cystic Fibrosis, is tailored to the child's individual requirements as set out in their individual healthcare plan.

-Students with a diagnosis of Asthma have an individual care record (mini care plan); A full care plan will be activated if specific care needs are identified as part of this condition.
-Please refer to the Asthma Policy.

-Individual healthcare plans provide clarity about what needs to be done, when and by whom, to support a student with a chronic medical condition or disability that may require a moderate level of care and/or support, where the medical condition is long-term and/or complex, where their condition may fluctuate or where there is a high risk that emergency intervention may be needed.

-Not all children with a medical diagnosis will require an individual healthcare plan.

-The care of students with chronic health conditions or disabilities is managed under the direction of the Health Centre Nursing team who will co-ordinate and oversee the development and implementation of an individual healthcare plan.

-Where full information is provided prior to a student starting at Sidcot School, and parents/healthcare professionals can liaise in the time frame available, a student's individual healthcare plan will be made available and implemented for a student when they start at the School.
+- 8.1 The care of students with disabilities or specific health conditions, such as Diabetes, Epilepsy, or Cystic Fibrosis, is tailored to the child's individual requirements as set out in their individual healthcare plan. - 8.2 Students with a diagnosis of Asthma will be included within the school asthma healthcare plan for students with a diagnosis of Asthma.
+A full care plan will be activated if specific care needs are identified as part of this condition.
+Please refer to the Asthma Policy. - 8.3 Individual healthcare plans provide clarity about what needs to be done, when and by whom, to support a student with a chronic medical condition or disability that may require a moderate level of care and/or support, where the medical condition is long-term and/or complex, where their condition may fluctuate or where there is a high risk that emergency intervention may be needed. - 8.4 Not all children with a medical diagnosis will require an individual healthcare plan. - 8.5 The care of students with chronic health conditions or disabilities is managed under the direction of the Health Centre Nursing team who will co-ordinate and oversee the development and implementation of an individual healthcare plan. - 8.6 Where full information is provided prior to a student starting at Sidcot School, and parents/healthcare professionals can liaise in the time frame available, a student's individual healthcare plan will be made available and implemented for a student when they start at the School.
 There are occasions where information from healthcare professionals or parents may be delayed, in which case where possible an interim healthcare plan will be put into operation with the support of the student's GP (for boarding students from overseas with the support of the School Doctor.
-If there is not enough information to ensure the safety and wellbeing of the student in school, there will need to be a delay in their start date to give time to put the individual healthcare plan into place.

-Individual healthcare plans (and their review) may be initiated, in consultation with the parent or guardian, by a member of school staff or a healthcare professional involved in providing care to the student.

-The Health Centre Nursing team will co-ordinate and oversee the development and implementation of the individual healthcare plan in partnership with school staff, parents, the student (whenever appropriate) and healthcare professionals.
-The school Doctors will be involved in the development of individual healthcare plans for boarding students.

-Wherever possible, students with medical conditions are fully involved in discussions about their medical support needs and contribute as much as possible to the development of their individual healthcare plan.
+If there is not enough information to ensure the safety and wellbeing of the student in school, there will need to be a delay in their start date to give time to put the individual healthcare plan into place. - 8.7 Individual healthcare plans (and their review) may be initiated, in consultation with the parent or guardian, by a member of school staff or a healthcare professional involved in providing care to the student. - 8.8 The Health Centre Nursing team will co-ordinate and oversee the development and implementation of the individual healthcare plan in partnership with school staff, parents, the student (whenever appropriate) and healthcare professionals.
+The school Doctors will be involved in the development of individual healthcare plans for boarding students. - 8.9 Wherever possible, students with medical conditions are fully involved in discussions about their medical support needs and contribute as much as possible to the development of their individual healthcare plan.
 The